ibm-cloud-docs/codeengine/deploy-job.md

 ### Accessing job details for a specific run of your job with the CLI
 {: #access-specific-jobdetails-cli}

-To view job details of a specific run of your job with the CLI, use the `jobrun get` command.
+To view details of a specific run of your job with the CLI, use the `jobrun get` command.

 ```
 ibmcloud ce jobrun get --name testjobrun